almarengo/almarengo.github.io/about.md

 permalink: /about/
 ---

 Hi there!!
-Data Science based out of Vancouver, BC Canada passionate about coding, neural networks and automation.
+Data Science based out of Vancouver (Canada) passionate about coding, neural networks and automation.
-I look forward to exploring the worrld of Machine Learning and AI.
+I look forward to exploring the world of Machine Learning and AI.

 ### More Information